-Backlog represents total estimated contract value of predominantly multi-year government contracts, based upon customer commitments that the Company believes to be firm.
+At September 30, 2012, the total backlog was approximately \$153 million.
+Total backlog as of September 30, 2011 was approximately \$160 million.
+Backlog represents total estimated contract value of predominantly multi-year government contracts, based upon customer commitments that the Company believes to be firm over the remaining performance period of our contracts.
 Backlog value is based upon contract commitments, management judgment and assumptions about the volume of services, availability of customer funding and other factors.
-Our backlog consists of both funded and unfunded amounts under existing contracts including option periods.
+Our backlog may consist of both funded and unfunded amounts under existing contracts including option periods.
+At September 30, 2012, our funded backlog was \$65 million and our unfunded backlog was \$88 million.
+However, there can be no assurances that existing contracts will result in earned revenue in any future period, or at all.
 The value of multi-client, competitive ID/IQ awards is included in backlog computation only when a task order is awarded.
-At September 30, 2011, there was no unfunded backlog.
-A number of U.S. Government programs with which we are associated are multi-year programs, and as such a substantial portion of our backlog is expected to be filled subsequent to fiscal 2012.
+A number of U.S. Government programs with which we are associated are multi-year programs, and as such a substantial portion of our backlog is expected to be filled subsequent to fiscal 2013.